lm-sys/lm-sys.github.io/blog/2023-11-05-lookaheadattention.md

 ---
-title: "LookaheadAttention: Parallelize Autoregressive Decoding Without A Draft Model"
+title: "Lookahead Decoding: Parallelize Autoregressive Decoding Without A Draft Model"
-author: "xxx"
+author: "Yichao Fu, Peter Bailis, Ion Stoica, Hao Zhang"
-date: "November 6, 2023"
+date: "November 8, 2023"
 previewImg: /images/blog/laattention/acc-demo.gif
 ---

-Current decoder-based LLM (e.g., GPT-3, LLaMA, Falcon) inferences are burdened by a significant constraint in their autoregressive decoding mechanism, generating only a single token per model step.
-LLM autoregressive decoding is memory bandwidth-intensive, with single-step latency contingent on the model parameter size and the cumulative latency relying on the total decoding steps.
-The process largely underutilizes the parallel computational power of contemporary parallel processors (e.g., GPUs) and is urgent to be optimized.

-One significant scenario in LLM applications is the need for **low-latency** execution in generating long text sequences.
-This goal is often essential for individual users or service providers committed to low-latency offerings.
-Previous research like [speculative decoding](https://arxiv.org/abs/2211.17192) and [Medusa](https://sites.google.com/view/medusa-llm) follow a **guess-and-verify** pattern to accelerate autoregressive decoding.
-These approaches predict multiple potential future tokens using a draft model and subsequently confirm the validity of these predictions using the original LLM.
-However, taking speculative decoding as an example, these methods face two problems.
-First, the maximum speedup of speculative decoding is theoretically bounded by an acceptance rate.
-Besides, Speculative Decoding often requires a draft model to predict the future generation.
-We takes a firm step in trying to solve these two burdens in one shot.
-In essence, reducing aggregate decoding latency necessitates strategies that either (1) *diminish the cost of individual decoding steps* or (2) *curtail the total number of decoding iterations*.
-We focus on improving (2) while not hurting (1).
+Large language models (LLMs) like GPT-4 and LLaMA are rapidly reinventing today's applications, but their inference latency are significantly burdened by autoregressive decoding that generates only one token at a time.
+Consequently, the latency of an LLM request primarily depends on the number of decoding steps needed (i.e., the request's response length); each decoding step inefficiently leverages the parallel processing power of modern GPUs, resulting in low utilization.
+This challenges many real world LLM applications that prioritize rapid response time, such as chatbot and personal assistant, which require frequently generating **long sequences at low latency**.

+Previous research has explored [speculative decoding](https://arxiv.org/abs/2211.17192) and its variants (TODO: add reference) to accelerate autoregressive decoding.
+These approaches adopt a "guess-and-verify" strategy -- they predict multiple potential future tokens using a small, draft model, then call the original LLM to verify these tokens.
+However, there methods face two fundamental problems.
+First, the maximum speedup that speculative decoding based methods can achieve is bounded by the token acceptance rate, or equipvalently the accuracy of the draft model.
+Second, obtaining a small yet accurate draft model is nontrivial task, requiring additional training or careful tuning.
+Using a larger model defeats the purpose of speculative decoding.

+We take a firm step in trying to solve these two burdens in one shot.
+We introduce a new, exact decoding algorithm: **Lookahead Decoding**.
+It can
+- compress the decoding steps without a draft model,
+- linearly compress decoding steps relative to the log(FLOPS) within a certain range.

+Lookahead decoding draw insights from previous work that reformulates autoregressive decoding as solving a system of nonlinear equations, and modernizes the classic [Jacobi iteration method](https://en.wikipedia.org/wiki/Jacobi_method) to address this problem.
-We introduce **LookaheadAttention**, which can (1) compress the decoding steps without a draft model and (2) linearly compress decoding steps relative to the log(FLOPS) within a certain range.
-At a moderate compression rate, the extra FLOPS is small, yielding a minimal additional cost per step and facilitating a substantial increase in decoding speed (e.g., 1.5x-2.3x).
-We have integrated LookaheadAttention into the commonly used transformers library.
-Users can accelerate huggingface's native ```generate```  function with only a few lines of code.
-Our [code](https://github.com/hao-ai-lab/ParallelDecoding) been released.
+We show that at a moderate compression rate, when the needed extra FLOPS is insignificant, lookahead decoding yields a minimal additional cost per step, and provides a substantial increase in decoding speed (e.g., 1.5x - 2.3x).

+We provide an implementation for Lookahead decoding compatible with the commonly used `huggingface/transformers library.
+Users can accelerate HuggingFace's native ```generate```  function with only a few lines of code.
+Check out our [code](https://github.com/hao-ai-lab/ParallelDecoding) and give it a try!

 <img src="/images/blog/laattention/acc-demo.gif" style="width: 150%; margin-left: auto; margin-right: auto; margin-bottom: auto"></img>